 - Use Layers in photoshop while editing so that you can easily revert back your changes.

-- Dodging and burning options in post processing softwares brings out details from shadow and suppress highlights respectively.
+- Dodging and burning options in post-processing software bring out details from shadow and suppress highlights respectively.

 - White balance corrects the color tints in your photo and if the photo needs more blue for example adjust accordingly.

-- There are also many others options like vibrance, saturation, sharpness, contrast and clarity that can be adjusted as per one’s liking using the post processing softwares.
+- There are also many other options like vibrance, saturation, sharpness, contrast, and clarity that can be adjusted as per one's liking using the post-processing software.

 - Techniques like blur filters and reduce noise with Lightroom can be used to remove noise in photos captured with high ISO( especially those taken in low light photography) to give a better final image.

-Here are some sites which have interesting and in-detailed topics on post processing for those who are interested to learn more .If you have any interesting tips or links on post processing that are useful for beginners, please add in the comments below.
+Here are some sites which have interesting and in-detailed topics on post-processing for those who are interested to learn more.If you have any interesting tips or links on post-processing that are useful for beginners, please add them in the comments below.
 Happy Clicking!